Image of two peple walking down a pathway

 Placement year

-Work placements are an excellent way to gain professional experience between your second and final years of study to further enhance your employment prospects after the course.
+Work placements are an excellent way to gain professional experience between your second and final years of study, or after your third year, to further enhance your employment prospects after the course.

 You can work for a practice, studio, or company, or set up and run your own business with other students or on your own.
 Whichever you choose, you can get support from Creative Careers.